Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: The Implementation of Optional Intervals Event

 Moreover, the following structural properties hold:

-\begin{enumerate} \item \textbf{For complete sequential addition} ($* = \oplus|_{\alpha}^{\beta}$): \begin{itemize} \item The orbit space $\CAL{O}(\oieS, \oplus|_{\alpha}^{\beta})$ consists of a single equivalence class (Property~\ref{pty:OPS.orbitSpace.add.oneElem}).
-Consequently, the whole orbit is associated with a unique set $\OperationS$. \item According to Corollary~\ref{thm:implementAndProps.fit.add}, If the n-ary finitary operation $\odot$ satisfies permutation equivalence (i.e., its result is invariant under any reordering of its operands), then every expression in $\OperationS$ denotes the same operation.
+\begin{enumerate} \item \textbf{For Complete Sequence Addition} ($* = \oplus|_{\alpha}^{\beta}$): \begin{itemize} \item The orbit space $\CAL{O}(\oieS, \oplus|_{\alpha}^{\beta})$ consists of a single equivalence class (Property~\ref{pty:OPS.orbitSpace.add.oneElem}).
+Consequently, the whole orbit is associated with a unique set $\OperationS$. \item According to Corollary~\ref{thm:implementAndProps.fit.add}, if the $n$-ary finitary operator $\odot$ satisfies permutational equivalence (i.e., its result is invariant under any reordering of its operands), then every expression in $\OperationS$ denotes the same operation.
 Otherwise, the expressions in $\OperationS$ may denote distinct operations. \end{itemize}